eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts1-eudi-wallet-trust-mark.md

 ### 1.1 Requirements in Regulation EU 2024/1183

-* According to Article 3 (50), the EUDI Wallet Trust Mark is defined as **"a verifiable, simple and recognisable indication which is communicated in a clear manner that a European Digital Identity Wallet has been provided in accordance with this Regulation.”**
+* According to Article 3 (50), the EUDI Wallet Trust Mark is defined as **"a verifiable, simple and recognisable indication which is communicated in a clear manner that a European Digital Identity Wallet has been provided in accordance with this Regulation."**

 * According to Article 5a (5)(a) (iv), **the Trust Mark must be displayed to the User**.
-* According to Article 5a (8)(a), **the Member States shall provide validation mechanisms free-of-charge, in order to: (a) ensure that the authenticity and validity of European Digital Identity Wallets can be verified;**
+* According to Article 5a (8)(a), **the Member States shall provide validation mechanisms free-of-charge, in order to: (a) ensure that the authenticity and validity of European Digital Identity Wallets can be verified**.
 * According to the Article 5d, the European Commission publishes the list of certified EUDI Wallets as an official list in the Official Journal of the European Union, thus acting as a reference for which Wallet Solutions are certified. **Removal from the list means certification is no longer valid**.

 ### 1.2 Scope for the Trust Mark Requirements and Design